abhishek-maurya576/AI-Text-Summarize-app/README.md

-I've updated the GitHub link in the `README.md`.
-Here is the revised version:
+Here's the updated `README.md` with the repository name:

 ```markdown
 # AI Text Summarizer App